Skip to content

 })

 You can use both patterns together.
-The FluentProvider in your layout handles both:
+The I18nProvider in your [locale] layout handles both:

 import { getDirection } from '@fluenti/core'